 “Maj.
 Gen., The Adjutant General of the Army”

-Since he was lost at sea, T/4 Andrew J. Napier’s name is inscribed on the Tablets of the Missing at the American Military Cemetery outside of Manila.
+Since he was lost at sea, T/4 Andrew J. Napier’s name is inscribed on the Walls of the Missing at the American Military Cemetery outside of Manila.